steveloughran/formality/styleguide/styleguide.md

 final AtomicReference<MyType> handle = new AtomicReference<>(null);
 ```

-Accessing the atomic types is more expensive than `volatiles`; there's a lot more code underneath,
+Accessing the atomic types is more expensive than `volatile`; there's a lot more code underneath,
 and potentially mutual exclusion operations.
 If you want to have a simple near-static datastructure that is shared across threads and
 guaranteed not to cause deadlock, use a volatile.